Aero: Electric Airplane Racing Starts Next Year

 Key Takeaways:

-• Formula 1 air racing is set to transition to electric airplane racing, led by AirRaceE, with the first event anticipated for late next year in a warm-weather location.
+• Formula 1 air racing is evolving into electric airplane racing (AirRaceE), with the inaugural event scheduled for late next year in a warm-weather location.

 See a mistake?
 Contact us.